Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Introduction

-As noted by \cite{Gizon2021} and \cite{Bekki2022}, numerical models indicate that solar inertial modes are sensitive to conditions throughout much of the convection zone.
-The solar-cycle variations observed in their frequencies are therefore likely caused by a combination of perturbations in the solar interior.
-The most prominent candidates are changes in the solar differential rotation \cite{Goddard2020} and variations in the global solar magnetic field \citep[][submitted]{Mukhopadhyay}.
+As noted by \cite{Gizon2021} and \cite{Bekki2022linear}, numerical models indicate that solar inertial modes are sensitive to conditions throughout much of the convection zone.
+The solar-cycle variations observed in their frequencies are therefore likely to be caused by a combination of perturbations in the solar interior.
+The most prominent candidates are changes in the solar differential rotation \citep{Goddard2020} and variations in the global solar magnetic field.
 The stochastic excitation of the modes \citep[][]{Philidet2023} may also be affected indirectly by the magnetic field.
-By isolating and removing the effects associated with the well-understood changes in the differential rotation \citep[e.g.,][]{Vorontsov2002, Howe2009}, measurements of the solar-cycle variations of the inertial modes offer the exciting prospect of placing meaningful constraints on the Sun’s global magnetic field in the bulk of the convection zone.
-This prospect provides a strong motivation for detailed studies of inertial-mode variability.
+By isolating and removing the effects associated with the well-understood changes in the differential rotation \citep[e.g.,][]{Vorontsov2002, Howe2009}, measurements of the solar-cycle variations of the inertial modes offer the exciting prospect of placing meaningful constraints on the Sun's global magnetic field in the bulk of the convection zone.
+This provides a strong motivation for detailed studies of inertial-mode variability.

-In this paper, we further characterize the parameters of solar inertial modes using ring-diagram flow maps spanning the GONG (2001--2024) and HMI (2010--2024) observing periods.
-By comparing these two independent data sets, we aim to confirm the reported frequency variations.
-In addition, we present time-dependent parameters for individual modes, rather than averages over mode sets.
+In this paper we further characterize the parameters of solar inertial modes using ring-diagram (RD) flow maps spanning the GONG (2002--2024) and HMI (2010--2024) observing periods.
+By comparing these two independent datasets, we aim to confirm the reported frequency variations.
+In addition, we present time-dependent parameters for individual modes as well as averages over mode sets.